Default day looms for cash-strapped Venezuela

 A default would immediately cut Venezuela off from international financial markets, removing its capacity to borrow.
 Greatly complicating its situation, Washington has banned it from any new debt transactions in the US market.

+The sanctions effectively freeze those named out of much of the global banking system, requiring most international banks not to process transactions on their behalf, and block their access to any assets under US jurisdiction.

+Sanctions imposed by President Donald Trump’s administration in August banned US trade in any new bonds issued by the Venezuelan government or PDVSA — a needed step in any restructuring of the oil-rich country’s debt.

-The only bright spot is Russia saying it had agreed to ease debt repayments for over $3 billion that Venezuela owes it, with a formal accord to be signed within a week.
+The only bright spot is Russia saying it had agreed to ease debt repayments for more than $3 billion that Venezuela owes it, with a formal accord to be signed within a week.

 However, that amount is just a fraction of Venezuela’s total debt mountain.